 Disruptive innovation examples

-As explained before, incumbent firms can leverage creatives waves to expand their business opportunities.
+As explained before, incumbent firms can leverage creative waves to expand their business opportunities.
 However, not always, incumbents firms succeed.
 Sometimes, they suffer from disruptive effects.
-Here are few examples of the destruction of incumbent firms due to the formation of the waves of creative destruction due to disruptive technology core.
+Here are a few examples of the destruction of incumbent firms due to the formation of the waves of creative destruction due to disruptive technology core.
 Hence, we should carefully analyze the underlying patterns for responding accordingly.

 Sony took advantage of transistor technology to cause disruption

 Transistor technology invention in 1947 created a new possibility.
 Sony took advantage of this possibility in creating a fortune, making consumer electronics products like radio receivers and TV sets affordable to many.
 But the same technology wave caused destruction to giants like RCA or Zenith.

 The growth of solid-state image sensors caused disruption to Kodak

 The invention of the electronic imaging sensor (charge-coupled device) at the Bell laboratory opened a new era of innovation in imaging and camera.
 Again, Sony succeeded in leveraging it; but due to digital imaging’s destructive force, American icon Kodak got bankrupt.

 The PC created an opportunity for Apple and Microsoft to get birth.
 They became giants because of the emergence of PC technology.
 But along the way, giants like IBM or DEC faced serious destructive force, making DEC bankrupt.
 However, was there a way for incumbents to avoid such a catastrophe?

 Apple used multi-touch technology to reshape the smartphone industry

 Apple succeeds by leveraging multi-touch technologies.
 But mobile handset-making leader, Nokia, became bankrupt due to the destructive wave created by multi-touch.
 On the other hand, Samsung emerged as a success story for embracing the new wave of creative destruction of multi-touch.